abhishekjog/covid-vaccin-finder/README.md

 ```

 # Future work:
-1. make command-line driven
+1. filter on vaccine (will be required for 2nd shot)
-2. filter on vaccine (will be required for 2nd shot)
+2. <raise issues if you think of anything more :)>

 Contributions are welcome!